CominAtYou/comin.one/README.md

 - `/discord-avatar?server=id` — Gets a Discord server avatar for the linked account

-## Things it Will Do in the Future
 - `/discord-banner` — Gets the Discord banner for the linked account

-- Various other redirects.
+- A bunch of other miscellaneous redirects